How to Renounce as an Executor

 01 July 2019

-There are a number of reasons an Executor may not wish to be involved in Probate.
-In order to free themselves of this responsibility they can sign a document called a Deed of Renunciation.
+There are a number of reasons an executor may not wish to be involved in probate process.
+In order to free themselves of this responsibility they can sign a document called a deed of renunciation.
 This article explains how this document works and when it is used.

 Who Is Usually Appointed as an Executor?